July 7, 2020

 More Announcements!
 Although we can't gather, we're not idle.
 For example:

-- Food Bank Donations Needed: please bring non-perishable food and household and personal supplies like toilet paper, laundry and cleaning items, soap, shampoo, and toothpaste and leave them in the box in front of the parish office.
+- Food Bank Donations Needed: Goodness, this shutdown has gone on .... people are struggling.
+If you can, please bring non-perishable food and household and personal supplies like toilet paper, laundry and cleaning items, soap, shampoo, and toothpaste and leave them in the box in front of the parish office.

 - 2020 Census: it's not too late to respond!
 Accurate information is vital.
 Our responses affect legislative representation boundaries, funding for federal projects, support of education, and much more.

 Also, please visit FORMED!
 This resource offers excellent content.
-You can find videos about Palm Sunday and Holy Week well worth watching.
 To sign up, click the FORMED icon below.

 In addition, our Adult Religious Education program is posting online content and podcasts.
 Visit www.ckadultre.com or www.facebook.com/CKAdultRE for information and content.
 Contact Meggin Sanner at 541-571-8402 or email@example.com for more information.

-Spiritual Communion: we encourage making a spiritual communion since we cannot receive the Eucharist during this time; the priests lead us though this prayer during the online Masses:
+Spiritual Communion: we encourage making a spiritual communion since we rarely receive the Eucharist during this time; the priests lead us though this prayer during the online Masses:

 I believe that You